sarsamurmu/zusty/README.md

 </p>

 <p align="center">
-Power Packed CSS Framework for Building Beautiful Interfaces.
+A CSS Framework for testing out my web development skills in 2019.
 <br>
 <a align="center" href="https://zustycss.netlify.app/docs">Read the Docs</a>
 </p>